naomijub/hiccup/README.md

 <div><div hello=\"world\"><div><div hello=\"inner world\">inner my str</div></div></div>\
 <div>my str2 my str3</div><p>bye</p></div></body></html>");
 ```

+## FAQs

+1. Is it possible tu use this lib as an XML templating?
+> Yes, I added a more generic XML case to the tests recently

 ## Contribution
 Add the feature you included in the macro as the name of the PR **with tests**